bfortuner/problems/README.md

 6. First Common Ancestor - Find the first common ancestor of two nodes in a binary tree.
 Avoid using additional data structures if possible. *** Java and CPP solutions
 7. Min Height Tree - Given a sorted Array of Strings build the Binary Search Tree of minimal height.
 8. Binary Search Tree - Implement a Binary Search Tree with methods Get(), Put(), and Delete()
+9. Sub Tree of Binary Tree - Given two binary trees, S and T, determine if S is a subtree of T.

 ###Stacks
 1. Implement Stack - Push and Pop methods